 - 1. The referee team for each match consists of a referee and two assistant referees. - 2.
 The head referee of the tournament appoints a "field head" for each tatami.
 This person is responsible for the organizational course on and around the field.
 The "field head" has additional authority, including the power to interrupt the match for deliberation with the referees, in which he immediately stops the match time. - 3.
-To ease the course of the matches, several timekeepers, announcers and secretaries are appointed.
+To ease the course of the matches, several announcers and score board handlers are appointed.